Doriandarko/claude-engineer/readme.md

 - 🎨 Color-coded terminal output for improved readability
 - 📸 Image processing and analysis capabilities
 - 🔧 Detailed logging of tool usage and results
+- 🔀 Compatibility with OpenRouter API for flexible model selection

 ## 🛠️ Installation